-- Visiting Iguazú (Iguaçu) Falls: One of the world's most spectacular sights, Iguazú boasts more than 275 waterfalls fed by the Iguazú River, which can (and should) be visited from both the Argentine and the Brazilian sides.
+- Visiting Iguazú (Iguaçu) Falls: One of the world's most spectacular sights, Iguazú boasts more than 275 waterfalls fed by the Iguazú River, which can (and should) be visited from both the Argentine and the Brazilian (where it is spelled Iguaçu) sides.
 In addition to the falls, Iguazú encompasses a marvelous subtropical jungle with extensive flora and fauna.
-See "Iguazú Falls" in chapter 4 and "Iguaçu Falls" in chapter 6. - Traveling the Wine Roads of Mendoza: Less commercialized than their European and North American counterparts, Mendoza's wineries are free to visit and easily accessible along roads known locally as los Caminos del Vino.
-There are about 80 wineries that formally offer tours and tastings.
-Be sure to try the region's famed Malbec.
-See "Mendoza" in chapter 4. - Walking in the Sun's footsteps on the Isla del Sol: The Incas trace their roots from Manco Capac and Mama Ocllo, the children of the Sun.
-Supposedly, the Sun stepped forth onto the Sun
+See "Puerto Iguazú & Iguazú Falls" in chapter 4 and "Iguaçu Falls" in chapter 6. - Traveling the Wine Roads of Mendoza: Mendoza offers traditional and modernist wineries, set among vines that run into the snowcapped Andes.
+The wineries are free to visitors and easily accessible along leafy thoroughfares known as los Caminos del Vino.
+Over 100 wineries offer tours, but most are by appointment only.
+See "Mendoza" in chapter 4. - Everything Is Illuminated on Isla del Sol: The brilliant birthplace of the Incas is also a dazzling place to visit.
+Every rock possesses a legend and the island is a laid-back and peaceful retreat with little infrastructure but lots of spirituality.
+See "Lake Titicaca" in chapter 5.